 *[i] The G7, Group of Seven is a forum, created by France in 1975, for governments of seven nations of the northern hemisphere: Canada, France, Germany, Italy, Japan, the United Kingdom, and the United States; Russia was a member of the then G8 but was suspended in 2014.
 The European Union is represented within the G8, but cannot host or chair.

-We have for some years been following the progress of the Doha Round of talks through the World Trade Organisation.
+At the Fourth Ministerial Conference in 2001 in Doha, Qatar, The Doha Round of negotiations was launched.
+Its aim is to achieve major reform of the international trading system through the introduction of lower trade barriers and revised trade rules.
 These talks drag on without coming to any conclusion as the richer nations demand concessions from the developing countries, which in turn are refusing to yield.
 One reason for this is that the US in particular, but also the EU, feel threatened by the rise of China as a trading nation.
 Another hindrance is that changes to the rules of trade require the agreement of all WTO members.

 TTIP [Transatlantic Trade and Investment Partnership.]
 This proposed treaty between the US and the EU was widely criticised for the threat it is reckoned to pose to EU food standards which are higher than those of the US, and for the investor-to-state dispute settlement [ISDS] clauses.
 It is argued that these clauses, which are already included in other trade treaties, make it possible for major corporations to block government policies with the support of secret arbitration tribunals operating outside the jurisdiction of domestic courts.
 For example, companies will be allowed to appeal against regulations or legislation that depress profits, resulting in fears that multinationals could stop governments reversing privatisations of parts of the health service.